gautamkrishnar/github-pages-gallery/README.md

 * [GithHub Pages](https://pages.github.com/) for hosting.

 ### History
-* This project was initially using Travis CI Initially, Migrated to Github Actions for better speed and reliabilty.
+* This project was using Travis CI Initially, Migrated to Github Actions for better speed and reliabilty.
 Travis stopped providing free unlimited builds for open source projects.

 ## Contributing
 Feel free to make any changes and submit a PR.